Fullaxx/sepulcher/README.md

 ## Step 2: Retrieve another Identity
 retrieve_identity.sh will retrieve the identity for a specified user. \
 This script will take a Name as the first argument. \
-The Identity Token that was generated in Step 1 by the sender will be provided as an env variable. \
+The Identity Token that was generated in Step 1 by the sender will be provided as an ENV variable. \
 Bob will retrieve the identity and name it Alice:
 ```
 IDTOKEN="4c4d93788ee46605c98596abc6a36a55ae74a42f5474b15929b38bf9baca32cd" \